emmanuel-battesti/place-bot/README.md

 ### Directory *examples/worlds*

-This directory contains the worlds in which the robot can move.
+This directory `examples/worlds` contains the worlds used by the robot.
 They are only used here as examples.
-You can make your own worlds based on existing ones.
+You can also create your own worlds based on existing ones.

+Every world file contains a main function, allowing the file to be executed directly to observe the world.
+In this case, the world is run with a stationary robot.
+The parameter `use_mouse_measure` is set to `True` so the measuring tool is active when clicking on the screen.

 Each world must inherit from the class *WorldAbstract*.